narayandesai/heckle/flunkymaster.rst

       - A data.json that is created as a backup of the system should it go down
       - A flunky.log that will log all system events for later viewing
-      - A staticVars.json file that will allow the user to configure a customized build -At the root of the directory of flunky you will need the executables for the program that shall not be touched.
+      - A staticVars.json file that will allow the user to configure a customized build -At the root of the directory of flunky you will need the executables for the program that shall not be touched and the repository directory.
      - All modifications need to be done using configuration files and dynamic templates.

 ---Visual Representation---
-A graphic will better facilitate what is needed for the build:
+Contained here is a list of the directory and directory contents for the sytem:

 flunky(folder)
   \